ge-chunyu/suzhou-perception/README.md

-# suzhou-perception
-Stimuli of Suzhou Wu perception experiment
+# Stimuli of Suzhou Wu perception experiment

 This repository contains the base syllables used to resynthesize stimuli for a perception experiment in Suzhou Wu Chinese.
 There three folders,